How Do I..

 To determine the correct amount, if any, to enter on your tax return, please consult your tax advisor, your personal expense records, and your Account Summary on MyView.
 Employees of The University of Missouri-St. Louis cannot offer assistance with tax form preparation.
 Please do not contact the school for that purpose.

 The responsibility for individual tax circumstances rests with the taxpayer alone, and The University of Missouri-St. Louis cannot take any responsibility for your interpretation of this information.
 You are urged to refer to the federal Publication 970 from the IRS.

 Qualified tuition and related expenses are tuition and fees required for enrollment or attendance at an eligible educational institution that were paid on or after January 1 and on or before December 31 of the tax year.
 They do not include books, room and board, student activities, athletics (unless the course is part of the degree program), insurance, equipment, transportation, or other similar personal, living or family expenses.

 Yes.
-Loan funds should be considered in the same manner as cash payments when calculating the Hope Credit, the American Opportunity Tax Credit or the Higher Education Tuition and Fees Deduction.
+Loan funds should be considered in the same manner as cash payments when calculating education tax credits.
 However, any scholarships, grants, or other non-taxable aid must be deducted from the amount of qualified tuition and related expenses paid.